mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Generic Functions

 Generic functions use type parameters to specify the types they should use.
-For example, if the builtin `Array` `map` method was written as a function, it might look like this:
+For example, if the built-in `Array` `map` method was written as a function, it might look like this:

 ```ts